Whether we run road or trail, long runs are crucial for our training as they prepare our bodies and minds for our goal race mileage.

 How to do it:

-Divide up your peak weekend mileage in two, and run one part on Saturday and the second part on Sunday, or any two consecutive days.
-You should rest on the third day to allow your body to recover properly.
+Divide your peak weekend mileage in two, and run one part on Saturday and the second part on Sunday, or any two consecutive days.
+Rest on the third day to allow your body to recover properly.

 Back-to-backs can be split up in a variety of ways and will depend on your level and specific goal, but here are some examples: